 You can also use certain mail-order catalogues to do the same.
 Some of these give a pre-approved amount of credit with no need for a credit check.
 It is worth checking whether a credit check will be run, as too many checks in a short time period can be detrimental to your score.

 Remember that, as with everything, improvements take time.
-Continue to pay your debts and close the accounts as the balance hits 0 to ensure that your credit score continues to increase.
+Continue to pay your debts and close the accounts as the balance hits zero to ensure that your credit score continues to increase.

-I have personally went from a low to mid-way credit rating to the best possible by following these steps.
-I hope they can help you into doing the same.
+I have personally gone from a low to mid-way credit rating to the best possible by following these steps.
+I hope they can help you do the same.

 If you have any questions I may be able to help with, feel free to comment below, and I will get back to you as soon as I can.